 Find a Part-Time Job

 Some people can juggle two full-time jobs, but it's tough.
-Working part-time at job #2 is a better option.
-Here are the best sites to use to search for part time jobs, part time job listings, how to find a part-time job, how to apply for part time jobs, part time job applications, resumes and letters, and job search tips for part-time job seekers.
+Working part-time at job No. 2 is a better option.
+Learn the best sites to use to search for job listings, tips for how to find and apply for a part-time job, resumes, and letters, and job search tips for part-time job seekers.

 Find a Second Job In-Person

-Visiting employers like restaurants, hotels, resorts, and stores in-person can be a good way to find a second job in those sectors.
+Looking for a part-time job in the service industry?
+Visiting employers like restaurants, hotels, resorts, and stores can be a good way to find a second job in those sectors.
 Introduce yourself to the manager and inquire about jobs.
 A polished appearance and an upbeat personality will be essential.
 Try to visit at non-peak times.

 Use Your Contacts

-Networking through friends, family, neighbors, and other contacts and inquiring if their firm needs help or if any of their associates might need some help is always a good way to find work.
-This technique will be particularly appropriate for small organizations which prefer to hire staff who come highly recommended.
+Network through friends, family, neighbors, and other contacts, asking if they or anyone they know is hiring.
+This technique will be particularly appropriate for small organizations, which prefer to hire staff who come highly recommended.

 Find a Freelance Job